liquidweb/ruby-stormondemand/README.md

     server.destroy

 ## Documents
-You can generate all documents using the yard gem by simply run:
+You can generate all documents using the yard gem by simply running:

     yard